sugar

-The Scoop on Natural Sweeteners
+The Truth About Natural Sweeteners

-Sugar contributes to obesity
+Contributes to obesity

-• Sugar contributes to insulin resistance and diabetes
+• Contributes to insulin resistance and diabetes

-• Sugar is addictive and toxic
+• Is addictive and toxic

 If sugar is this harmful, it makes good sense to minimize or eliminate it altogether.
 But some occasions just call for a sweet treat!
 In those instances, you CAN have your cake and eat it too—with these 5 sweet, all-natural alternatives: